 Doing crunches isolates your muscles, strengthening your core.
 However, it won’t burn much fat.
 As your muscles grow, your body will burn more fat at rest.
 Therefore, you have to do a workout that combines muscle-building and ab-strengthening moves with calorie-burning exercises.

 A routine that raises your heart rate as you work on your strength balances out your fat-shedding and muscle-enhancing needs.
-Circuit training allows you to target all of the muscles that make up your core, including the ones in your chest and around your spine.
+Circuit training allows you to target all of the muscles that make up your core workout, including the ones in your chest and around your spine.

 You don’t want to limit yourself to sit-ups or crunches because you'll neglect some critical areas, such as your transverse abdominals and back.
 The best ab workout for a six-pack involves going through several exercises while resting as little as possible in between.